About the Nanaimo FCA Chapter

 The Nanaimo Chapter of the Federation of Canadian Artist strives to provide its members with several activities and shows.
 We are a group focused on sharing and learning from each other, and from other professional artists.
 We also try to provide a platform for showing our art via this website, our Facebook sites and a minimum of two shows annually.
 Please see the calendar for times of specific activities.
 The calendar and website are updated monthly.

-In 2017 to 2018, the Chapter plans to meet 8 to 10 times.
+On a normal year the Chapter plans to meet 8 to 10 times.
 Every two months, a two to three-hour meeting is held to discuss Chapter business, members’ updates and achievements and an invited artist delivers a demo.
 At these meetings, there is also the opportunity to bring work and discuss it with other members as well as bring art supplies to sell, trade or give away.
 Every other month, the Chapter organizes a two to three-hour meeting for either a demo, critique, or presentation on a topic of interest to the Chapter.
 Please see the calendar for times of specific activities.

 Members’ News and Brags